MBCProject/mbc-markdown/yfaq/README.md

 * **Cuckoo-MBC Mappings** - Cuckoo Sandbox 2.0.7 includes mappings between its signatures and ATT&CK.
 The MBC team is defining Cuckoo-MBC mappings; accuracy will be increased because of MBC’s malware focus.
 We hope to have the full set of mappings on GitHub by the end of 2019.

-* **STIX 2 Representation** - MBC content will soon be available in STIX 2 format - see the [mbc-stix2](https://github.com/MBCProject/mbc-stix2) repository.
+* **STIX 2 Representation** - MBC content is available in STIX 2.1 format - see the [mbc-stix2](https://github.com/MBCProject/mbc-stix2) repository.
+It also has instructions on how to load MBC Content into the [ATT&CK® Navigator](https://github.com/mitre-attack/attack-navigator).

 * **MBC Website** - An MBC website will replace markdown documents by the end of 2019.